Maxima of independent, non-identically distributed Gaussian vectors: The bivariate case

 Moreover, $F_\eta$ is a max-stable distribution since

 for all $n\in\N$.
-This is a remarkable fact, since in general row-wise maxima of triangular arrays are not max-stable, not even if the random variables in each row are identically distributed.\\ In order to obtain a necessary condition and to simplify the sufficient condition, we need to impose stronger assumptions on the univariate margins.
-We denote by $\mathcal{M}_1([0,\infty])$ the space of all probability measures on $[0,\infty]$.
-By Helly's theorem this space is sequentially compact. \begin{thm} Consider a triangular array of independent bivariate Gaussian random vectors $\mathbf{X}_{i,n} = (X^{(1)}_{i,n},X^{(2)}_{i,n})$, $n\in \N$ and $1\leq i\leq n$, where $X^{(1)}_{i,n}$ and $X^{(2)}_{i,n}$ are standard normal random variables.
-Denote by $\rho_{i,n}$ the correlation of $\mathbf{X}_{i,n}$.
-Let
+This is a remarkable fact, since, in general, limits of row-wise maxima of triangular arrays are not max-stable, not even if the random variables in each row are identically distributed.

+The idea of constructing extreme value distributions as in \eqref {distr_gen} is not new.
+Indeed, it is well known that any mixture of spectral measures is again a spectral measure.
+In our case, however, these mixture distributions also arise naturally as the max-limits of independent Gaussian triangular arrays.

+If we assume that the margins have variance $1$, that is, $\sigma _{i,n,1}=\sigma_{i,n,2}=1$, we can obtain a necessary and sufficient condition for the convergence of maxima.
+We denote by $\mathcal {M}_1([0,\infty])$ the space of all probability measures on $[0,\infty ]$ endowed with the topology of weak convergence.
+By Helly's theorem, this space is compact.